sammyhenningsson/shaf_client/README.md

 foobar.class            # => CustomResource
 foobar.attr_string      # => "key1_key2_key3"
 ```
-Note: This is only to serve as way to understand how this works :)
+Note: This only serves the purpose of understanding how this works :)

 # Authentication
 ShafClient supports basic auth and token based authentication.